kekyo/chibicc-cil-toolchain/README.md

 * Debugging information:
   ILAsm can provide debugging information, but it also has the following problems:
   * Debugging information from CIL source code itself, but it is not possible to create references to the original source code.
-    This corresponds to `.file` and `.loc` directives in GNU assembler.
+    This corresponds to `.fil` and `.loc` directives in GNU assembler.
     Also, there was a possibility to provide richer debugging information in .NET assembly, but it is not possible as far as using ILAsm.
   * Managed debugging information is in "MDB" format, which is not suitable for the current situation.
     So it is necessary to be able to realize "Portable PDB" or "Embedded."
-    * This could be solved by using the ILAsm provided by MS, but we have decided not to use it because of [another problem](https://github.com/kekyo/ILAsm.Managed#background).
+    This could be solved by using the ILAsm provided by MS, but we have decided not to use it because of [another problem](https://github.com/kekyo/ILAsm.Managed#background).
 * ILAsm has complex and redundant syntax rules.
-  * Want to eliminate excessive block-quote syntax.
+  * Want to eliminate excessive curly-brace syntax. ('{ ... }')
   * Want to eliminate unusual optional member attributes.
-  * Want to eliminate chatty namespace/type member prefixes.
+  * Want to eliminate excessive namespace/type member prefixes.

 These were considered difficult to work around and led us to implement our own assembler with the minimum required functionality.

+I am implementing this in parallel with the porting of chibicc-cil, adding and changing features that we have newly discovered.
+For example:

+* Added value array type feature.
+* Combined initializer into global variables.
+* Definition of CABI

 ----